-This Duke Fuqua 2011 MBA Application tip post is one of a series of posts providing MBA application and essay advice for applicants to top MBA programs around the world.
-You can access the entire series at https://blog.accepted.com/acceptedcom_blog/tag/2011-mba-application-tips.
-My tips for answering Duke Fuqua’s essay questions are in red below.
+This Duke Fuqua 2012 MBA Application tip post is one of a series of posts providing MBA application and essay advice for applicants to top MBA programs around the world.
+Check out the entire 2012 MBA Application Tips series for more valuable MBA essay advice.

 Duke has staked out a position for itself as a global university and claims Fuqua as the “world’s first legitimately global business school.”
-(I can think of several schools that might disagree, but that’s the claim.)
-Fuqua launched campuses in St. Petersberg, Dubai, London, Shanghai, and New Delhi.
-It is serious about its global approach to business and it offers unusual opportunity for students interested in studying business on an international scale.
+(Other schools may just disagree with that claim.)
+Fuqua has campuses in St. Petersberg, Dubai, London, Shanghai, and New Delhi.
+First or not, its global approach to business is real, and it offers unusual opportunity for students interested in studying global business.

-Furthermore Fuqua is not just trying to scale geographic boundaries; it strives to rethink intellectual boundaries.
-It promises a multi-disciplinary approach to studying business that also encourages study outside the business school.
+Furthermore Fuqua is not just trying to cross geographic or political borders; it aims to rethink intellectual borders.
+It promises a multi-disciplinary approach to studying business that also encourages study outside Fuqua.

-Duke is very proud of its collaborative and diverse community.
-Consequently, it carefully chooses community members.
-The questions below are an opportunity for you to introduce yourself as an individual, a member of your community or team, and a professional and future leader.
-As the questions show, all facets are important to Fuqua.
+Duke is very proud of its diverse and collaborative community.
+Consequently, it carefully selects community members.
+The questions below are an opportunity for you to introduce yourself as an individual, a member of your community or team, and a professional and future global business leader.
+All facets are important to Fuqua.

 Applicant Essays: Answer all 3 essay questions.